tramachandran/todo-list/README.md

 You will also see errors in the console if any.

 ### Screenshots
-For quick referencez added few screenshots of desktop and mobile inside screenshots folder
+For quick reference added few screenshots of desktop and mobile inside screenshots folder

+### Test Cases
+Included jest for the test cases but most of the unit level functions are dependable on DOM directly, not able to add more real test cases....